Airi Satō

 Airi Satō (佐藤 綺星, Satō Airi) is a Japanese singer.
 She is a member of the Japanese idol girl group AKB48.

 Career

 Satō joined the Japanese idol group AKB48 as a 17th generation trainee.
+Her older sister, Kiara Satō, was also an AKB48 member from 2013 to 2023.
 In March 2024, she became a regular member.

-Her first selection for AKB48's main performance group came in October, 2022, when she was selected for AKB48's 60th single "Hisashiburi no Lip Gloss".
+Her first selection for AKB48's main performance group came in October 2022, when she was selected for AKB48's 60th single "Hisashiburi no Lip Gloss".

-She played her first lead role on terrestrial television drama in 2024 with the TV Tokyo drama "Stardust Telepath".
+In 2024, Satō played her first lead role on a television drama with the TV Tokyo drama Stardust Telepath.
+In July 2024, she became the center member on the 64th AKB48 single, "Koi Tsunjatta" for the first time.

-She became the center member on the 64th AKB48 single, "Koi Tsunjatta", in July 2024, for the first time.
+in January 2026, Satō was chosen for the cover of Weekly Playboy and released her first photo book, Tenshi no Hanshakodo (Angel’s Angle of Reflection).